 These high prices will lead many farmers and private forest owners to need tree removal assistance.

-The more trees you need removed, the more you pay.
+The more trees you need to be removed, the more you pay.
 It means that tree owners or farmers will suffer losses if they pay for tree removal.

 Do You Need A Permit For Tree Removal